 Final grades are issued at the end of each term.
 Address specific grade disputes directly with the instructor, preferably within six months.
 Any authorized grade changes must be submitted to the Records office to become official.

 Students are required to maintain a program GPA of at least 3.0.
 Students whose GPA falls below 3.0 are placed on academic probation, and they have two terms to bring up their GPA or they may face dismissal from the program.

-Grades will be made available online at Chaminade’s website, webportal.chaminade.edu, at the end of each semester or Online and Military Base Undergraduate program term.
+Grades will be made available online at Chaminade’s website, webportal.chaminade.edu, at the end of each semester or completion of a Flex course.
 Questions about a particular grade should be addressed to the instructor.
 Any suspected error in the grade should be reported to the Records Office as soon as possible.
 The time limit for any grade change is six months from the end of the semester.

 GRADE POINT AVERAGE

 The student’s academic standing is indicated by a grade point average, determined by dividing the total number of grade points earned by the total number of credit hours the student has attempted at Chaminade.
 Courses taken on a Credit/No Credit basis are not included in the grade point average computation.
 If a course is repeated to improve a grade, the highest grade is used in calculating the grade point average.

 All students must maintain a minimum cumulative GPA of 3.0 or higher while in the program.
 Students whose GPA falls below 3.0 will be placed on academic probation and are given a time limit to bring their cumulative GPA up to a 3.0.
 Failure to meet the required GPA of 3.0 within that time may result in the student being dismissed from the program.

 The time limit for a student to bring their cumulative GPA up to a 3.0 for the MBA, MEd, MAT, MSCJA, MSCP, and MPT program is two terms.